ObolNetwork/charon/testutil/compose/README.md

 Note that compose automatically runs `docker-compose up` at the end of each command.
 This can be disabled via `--up=false`.

-The `compose define` step configures the target cluster and key generation process, it supports the following flags:
+The `compose define` step configures the target cluster and key generation process.
+It supports the following flags:
  - `--keygen`: Key generation process: `create` or `dkg`.
    - create` creates keys locally via `charon create cluster`
    - or `dkg` to create keys via `charon create dkg` followed by `charon dkg`.